PiyushLuitel-07/Samadhan-A-Local-Government-Service-QueryBot/README.md

 ```

 ## Using the application
-1.Activate your environment.
+- Activate your environment.

-2.Install the required dependencies from requirements.txt
+- Install the required dependencies from requirements.txt
 ```bash
 pip install -r requirements.txt
 ```

-3. train the model
+- train the model
 ```bash
 rasa train
 ```

-4. After model is trained, run the following code in two different terminals simultaneously
+- After model is trained, run the following code in two different terminals simultaneously
 ```bash
 rasa run actions
 ```